-- Net Stable Funding Ratio and the Liquidity Coverage Ratio: The Bank is not required to monitor these ratios during 2020 and is currently in the process of developing an automated solution for calculation of the ratios. - Leverage Ratio: The Bank reports the leverage ratio monthly.
+- Net Stable Funding Ratio and the Liquidity Coverage Ratio: The Bank is not required to monitor these ratios during 2020 and continually updates internal processes to ensure compliance with these ratios. - Leverage Ratio: The Bank reports the leverage ratio monthly.
 The leverage ratio is also provided to the Board of Directors in quarterly reporting.